Part 2: Operations and Performance

 Achieving the objective

-Gross Treasury Bond issuance for the year totalled approximately $55 billion.
-The bulk of issuance was into certain existing bond lines in order to enhance their liquidity and attractiveness.
-This was particularly important to international investors who have been strong supporters of the CGS market.
+Gross Treasury Bond issuance for the year totalled about $58 billion.
+The bulk of issuance was into existing bond lines in order to enhance their liquidity and in turn the attractiveness of the CGS market.
+This was particularly important to international investors.

-- A new short-dated bond line maturing in October 2014 was launched to allow issuance to be spread across a larger number of lines and help limit the growth of the largest lines.
+- new short-dated bond lines maturing in October 2015 and July 2017 were launched to allow issuance to be spread across a larger number of lines and to help limit the growth of the largest lines;

-- A new bond line with a maturity date of April 2023 was launched in order to maintain the length of the yield curve and support the operation of the 10-year Treasury Bond futures contract.
+- a new bond line with a maturity date of April 2024 was opened in order to support the operation of the 10-year Treasury Bond futures contracts; and

-In selecting the bond lines to issue each week, the AOFM took account of prevailing market conditions; information from financial market contacts concerning investor demand; relative value considerations; the aim of increasing the liquidity of outstanding bond lines; and the need to manage the maturity structure to limit refinancing risk.
-As in 2009-10, two tenders were held most weeks, typically comprising of a tender for the issue of $500 million of a long-dated bond line and a tender for the issue of $700 million of a short-dated bond line.
+In selecting the bond lines to issue each week, the AOFM took account of prevailing market conditions; information from financial market contacts about investor demand; relative value considerations; the aim of increasing the liquidity of outstanding bond lines; and the need to manage the maturity structure to limit refinancing risk.
+Two tenders were held most weeks, typically comprising a tender of a long-dated bond line and the tender of a short-dated bond line, with the amount being offered at each tender usually being $700 million.

-During the year the total volume of Treasury Bonds on issue increased by around $37 billion, to $161 billion.
-At the end of the year there were nine Treasury Bond lines with over $10 billion on issue.
+During the year the total volume of Treasury Bonds on issue increased by around $44 billion, to $205 billion.
+At the end of the year there were 11 Treasury Bond lines with over $10 billion on issue.

 Treasury Indexed Bonds

-During the year ten tenders for the issue of Treasury Indexed Bonds were conducted.
-There was also a syndicated offer for the new Treasury Indexed Bond maturing in September 2030.
+Tenders for the issue of Treasury Indexed Bonds were generally conducted on a monthly basis.
+There was one syndicated offer of a new Treasury Indexed Bond maturing in February 2022.

 The volume of each line outstanding, relative yields and other prevailing market conditions were all considered in the selection of which line to offer in any month.

-In April 2009 the Government announced that its investment in NBN Co Limited, the builder and operator of the National Broadband Network, would be partly funded through issuance of Aussie Infrastructure Bonds.
+In April 2009 the Government announced that its investment in NBN Co, the builder and operator of the National Broadband Network, would be partly funded through issuance of Aussie Infrastructure Bonds (AIBs).

-This funding will be through the issuance of CGS as part of the Government’s overall debt program.
-Aussie Infrastructure Bonds will not be identified separately from other CGS at the time of issue, but will be reported separately in the Budget papers.
+This funding is obtained through the issuance of CGS as part of the Government’s overall debt program.
+AIBs are not identified separately from other CGS at the time of issue, but amounts of AIB funding are reported separately in the Budget papers.

 Securities Exchange Trading of CGS

-On 12 December 2010, the Government announced that it would facilitate the trading of CGS on a retail exchange platform in Australia, as part of its Competitive and Sustainable Banking System package.
+On 12 December 2010 the Government, as part of its Competitive and Sustainable Banking System package, announced that it would facilitate the trading of CGS on a retail exchange platform in Australia.

-The trading of CGS on a securities exchange should provide retail investors with a more visible pricing benchmark for investments they may wish to make in corporate bonds issued by Australian businesses, as well as help to further encourage retail investors to consider diversifying their savings through investments into fixed-income assets, such as government and corporate bonds.
+The trading of CGS on a securities exchange will help to provide retail investors with a more visible pricing benchmark for investments they may wish to make in corporate bonds issued by Australian businesses, as well as help to further encourage retail investors to consider diversifying their savings through investments into fixed-income assets, such as government and corporate bonds.

 Funding the Budget

-The budget underlying cash deficit for 2010-11 was higher than estimated at the time of the 2010-11 Australian Government Budget due to lower than expected revenue and the impact natural disasters in early 2011 (as explained in the 2011-12 Australian Government Budget).
-The larger than expected budget financing task was managed in part by increased issuance of Treasury Notes.
+The budget underlying cash deficit for 2011-12 was higher than estimated at the time of the 2011-12 Australian Government Budget due to changes in economic circumstances reducing tax receipts, and both policy decisions and parameter changes that increased payments (as explained in the 2011-12 Australian Government Budget).
+The larger than expected budget financing task was managed primarily by increasing Treasury Bond issuance from the $46 billion planned at the beginning of the year to around $58 billion.

 Market liquidity and efficiency